roblevay/T2765/Lab5 Maintenance.md

 ## Step 1 – Run DBCC CHECKDB

 ### Instructions
+Create the folder c:\T2765_Labfiles

-Download the file CorruptTsql.bak to the folder C:\DemoDatabases\Course_DemoDatabases\ from the Files folder in Github
+Download the file CorruptTsql.bak to the folder C:\DemoDatabases\Course_DemoDatabases\ from the Files folder in Github to the newly created folder c:\T2765_Labfiles

 1. Restore the `CorruptTsql` database on the default instance using this command: